Teething pain can be hard for babies and parents alike. Treatment at home can help.

 3. Use Medication if a Pediatrician Recommends It

-- Use baby-formula acetaminophen (Tylenol) to dull pain.
+- Use baby acetaminophen (Tylenol) to dull pain.

 - Do not use topical pain relievers applied to the gums.
 They could cause dangerous side effects.